 Patients taking beta-blockers with a history of atopy or severe anaphylactic reactions to a variety of allergens may be more reactive to repeated accidental, diagnostic, or therapeutic challenge with such allergens.
 Such patients may be unresponsive to the usual doses of epinephrine used to treat anaphylactic reactions.

 Beta‐adrenergic blockade can potentiate muscle weakness with myasthenic symptoms (eg, diplopia, ptosis, and generalized weakness).
 Although rare, timolol can increase muscle weakness in some patients with myasthenia gravis or myasthenic symptoms.

 Beta‐adrenergic receptor blocking agents may mask the signs and symptoms of acute hypoglycemia and clinical signs (eg, tachycardia) of hyperthyroidism.
-Use caution in patients subject to spontaneous hypoglycemia or to diabetic patients (especially those with labile diabetes) who are receiving insulin or oral hypoglycemic agents.
-Carefully manage patients that may develop thyrotoxicosis to avoid abrupt withdrawal of beta‐adrenergic blocking agents that might precipitate a thyroid storm.
+Use caution in patients subject to spontaneous hypoglycemia or in diabetic patients (especially those with labile diabetes) who are receiving insulin or oral hypoglycemic agents.
+Carefully manage patients who may develop thyrotoxicosis to avoid abrupt withdrawal of beta‐adrenergic blocking agents that might precipitate a thyroid storm.